ericconstantinides/muddlingthroughcode.com/content/posts/css-overflow.md

 <pre>
-css-o--full-browser-width     = overflows out to the entire viewport css-o--site-container-width   = overflows out to the $site-width css-o--inner-body-width       = overflows out to the $body-width
+css-o--full-browser-width     = overflows out to the entire viewport css-o--site-container-width   = overflows out to the $site-width css-o--inner-skinny-width       = overflows out to the $skinny-width
 </pre>

 ## The Variables in make-css-overflow: